subvert/loans/README.md

 I have not had much experience in Node, Yarn, Yeoman and Bower however, the reason for using it is also to show that I am willing and keen to learn new technologies, etc and also to express that I am able to pick new things up and learn swiftly.

+## Known Issues

+1. Originally, data type was Integer for MSISDN.
+Updated to Long subsequently, however, large values still seem to be giving Numeric value out of range exception even though the max value of Long is 9,223,372,036,854,775,807.
+For the sake of saving time in this test, I did not spend too much time fixing this issue and tested with smaller values.